Expert training for tank management!

 This unique course is designed for those responsible for purchasing, installing, or managing underground and aboveground storage tanks, including tanks used for vehicle fueling, heating oil, emergency generators, chemical storage, and other uses.
 Environmental professionals, fuel managers, consultants, engineers, and others completing this course consistently recognize the value of this focused training.

-The AST/UST Environmental Manager™ course is presented by instructors with many years of firsthand experience with the realities of storage tank installation and compliance management.
+The Tanks Compliance Manager™ course is presented by instructors with many years of firsthand experience with the realities of storage tank installation and compliance management.
 The course covers recent and upcoming changes to the Resource Conservation and Recovery Act (RCRA), Subpart I, underground storage tank regulations (40 CFR 280); spill prevention control and countermeasures (SPCC) tank requirements (40 CFR 112); effects of the 2005 Energy Bill, enforcement policy changes, and other developments.
 Course handout materials form a useful desk book for later reference.

 You will gain a solid understanding of storage tank management requirements that can be immediately applied to storage tanks at any facility or installation.